nickjj/ansigenome/README.rst

     ansigenome genmeta --help
     augment existing meta files to be compatible with Ansigenome

-    ansigenome reqs --help
+    ansigenome export --help
-    export a path of roles to a file to be consumed by ansible-galaxy install -r
+    export roles to a dependency graph, requirements file and more

     ansigenome init --help
     init new roles with a custom meta file and tests